lmalms/sequence-learners/m5/README.md

     - In the final concatenation try and avoid row-wise `(axis=1)` concats and try just inserting the column instead.

 ## Modelling
+### Single Global Forecasting Model
+- For a single global LightGBM model the lowest average RMSE is limited to ~2.7 sales
+- Main limitation seems to be available RAM which limits the number of features that can be included in the model
+- Can use parameters like `num_leaves`, `max_bin` and `histogram_pool_size` to control memory consumption at the cost of lower accuracy
+- Next steps to unlock further improvements:
+    - Residual and Shaply value analysis of best performing model
+    - Train store-level LightGBM.
+This should reduce RAM consumption, and might be an easier pattern to learn

 # Resources
 - https://www.sciencedirect.com/science/article/pii/S0169207021001874